History of animation: DePatie–Freleng

 DePatie–Freleng Enterprises, founded by Friz Freleng and David H. DePatie in 1963 after Warner Bros. closed their animation department, was the only studio that found new success with short theatrical cartoon series after the 1950s.
-They created Pink Panther in 1963 for the opening and closing credits of the live-action The Pink Panther film series featuring Peter Sellers.
+They created Pink Panther in 1963 for the opening and closing credits of the live-action Pink Panther film series featuring Peter Sellers.
 Its success led to a series of short films (1964–1980) and TV series (1969–1980).
 Pink Panther was followed by the spin-off The Inspector (1965–1969), The Ant and the Aardvark (1969–1971), and a handful of other theatrical series.
 The Dogfather (1974–1976) was the last new series, but Pink Panther cartoons appeared in theaters until 1980, shortly before the demise of the studio in 1981.
 From 1966 to 1981 DePatie–Freleng also produced many TV series and specials.

 Rise of anime

 Japan was notably prolific and successful with its style of animation, which became known in the English language initially as Japanimation and eventually as anime.
-In general, anime was developed with limited-animation techniques that put more emphasis on aesthetic quality than on movement, in comparison to US animation.
-It also applies a relatively "cinematic" approach with zooming, panning, complex dynamic shots, and much attention to backgrounds that are instrumental to creating an atmosphere.
+In general, anime was developed with limited-animation techniques that put more emphasis on aesthetic quality than on movement compared to USA animation in the 1960s.
+It also applies a relatively "cinematic" approach with zooming, panning, complex dynamic shots, and more attention to backgrounds which were instrumental to creating an atmosphere.

-Anime was first domestically broadcast on TV in 1960.
+Anime was first domestically broadcast on TV in Japan in 1960.
 The export of theatrical anime features started around the same time.
 Within a few years, several anime TV series was made that would also receive varying levels of airplay in the United States and other countries, starting with the highly influential 鉄腕アトム (Astro Boy) (1963), followed by ジャングル大帝 (Kimba the White Lion) (1965–1966), エイトマン (8th Man) (1965), 魔法使いサリー (Sally the Witch) (1966–1967) and マッハGoGoGo (Mach GoGoGo a.k.a.
 Speed Racer) (1967).

-The domestically popular サザエさん / Sazae-san started in 1969 and is probably the longest-running animated TV show in the world, with more than 7,700 episodes.
+The domestically popular サザエさん / Sazae-san started in 1969 and is the longest-running animated TV show in the world according to Guinness, with more than 2,250 episodes.